 PUBLIC NOTICE OF MEETING

-Notice is hereby given of a meeting of the Public Safety Committee of the Village of Blanchardville following Parks meeting at 6:00 PM on Monday, February 8, 2016, at the Village Hall, 208 Mason Street, Blanchardville, WI.
+Pursuant to Section 19.84, Wisconsin Statutes, notice is hereby given of a meeting of the Finance, License & Insurance Committee of the Village of Blanchardville, Lafayette and Iowa County, Wisconsin.
+The meeting will be at 6:00 PM on Thursday, September 29, 2016, at the Blanchardville Village Hall, 208 Mason Street, Blanchardville, WI 53516.

-A quorum of the Village Board may be present.
+Due to nature of topic and discussions, a quorum of the Village Board will be present.

 Revised September 27, 2016 at 6:31pm

 Clerk Amy Barnes has announced when ‘early voting’ can begin within the Village of Blanchardville.
 Ballots will be available for In-person Absentee Voting beginning Monday, October 10th after 9 am.
 Hours for In-Person absentee will be 9AM to 3:30PM Monday through Friday.
 Appointments may also be made with Barnes by contacting her office.
 Instructions on how to obtain an absentee ballot from Barnes are attached.

 There will be a Park Committee Meeting on Monday, September 19 at 6:00pm.

 The agenda is attached here park-meeting-not.
 This will also be posted on the door of Village Hall, Emberson’s Market and at Woodford State Bank.